MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-V-Bureau-Prisons-Department-Justice/subchapter-C-Institutional-Management/part-543-Legal-Matters/subpart-C-Federal-Tort-Claims-Act/section-543.31.md

 (b) *Where do I obtain a form for filing a claim?* You may obtain a form from staff in the Central Office, Regional Offices, Bureau institutions, or staff training centers.

-(c) *Where do I file the claim?* You may either mail or deliver the claim to the regional office in the region where the claim occurred.
-If the loss or injury occurred in a specific regional office or within the geographical boundaries of the region, you may either mail or deliver the claim to that regional office.
+(c) *Presenting a claim.* You may either mail or deliver the claim to the regional office in the region where the loss or injury occurred.
 If the loss or injury occurred in the Central Office, you may either mail or deliver the claim to the Office of General Counsel, Central Office.
-If the loss or injury occurred in one of the training centers, you may either mail or deliver the claim to the Associate General Counsel, Federal Law Enforcement Training Center.
-28 CFR part 503 contains information on locating Bureau of Prisons addresses.
+A list of addresses for all the Bureau institutions and offices can be found at *www.bop.gov.*

 [65 FR 34364, May 26, 2000, as amended at 70 FR 67091, Nov.
-4, 2005]
+4, 2005; 88 FR 76657, Nov.
+7, 2023]